cal-data-eng/fa23/syllabus.md

 * Each project or multivitamin can have a max of 3 slip days applied to it.
 These slip days will be automatically applied at the end of the semester to maximize your grade.
 * Slip days are rounded up to the next day.
 That is, 4 minutes late = 1 day late.
 We will use the submission time as displayed on Gradescope.
 * If you have no remaining slip days, there is a 15% reduction to your total score for every day that the assignment is late.
-  * After 3 late days, you can no longer receive credit for the submission.
+  * [Updated 11/6 for clarity] After 3 slip days (i.e., late days), you can no longer receive credit for the submission.
 * Lecture check-ins are not eligible for slip days.

 ### Extenuating Circumstances